KadirArslan/CSPBypassLabs/README.md

 ## What is CSP
 Content Security Policy is a computer security standard that was introduced to prevent cross-site scripting, click-through, and other code injection attacks resulting from the execution of malicious content in the context of a trusted web page.

+This project created with PHP.
+For the run: https://www.geeksforgeeks.org/how-to-run-php-programs/#:~:text=If%20you%20want%20to%20run,Your%20program%20will%20run.

 ## Challenges
 - unsafe-inline
 - External Resource